rsieber2002/rsieber2002/README.md

 Hi!
 My name is Ryan Sieber, and I'm a third year computer engineering student at the University of Cincinnati.
 In addition to this, I am heavily involved on campus in Army ROTC, the National Society of Pershing Rifles, Theta Tau, CEAS Ambassadors, among a myriad of other groups!
 Currently, I am enrolled in a variety of courses ranging from American Military History to Computer Architecture.

+I have been exceptionally fortunate to spend two semesters co-oping at the Idaho National Laboratory where I gained a plethora of experience in automation, PLCs, controls, networking, and a myriad of other topics that fall within electrical engineering and computer engineering.
+During this period, I took the time to explore much of the western United States, skiing down the Teton Mountain Range and backpacking throughout Zion, Grand Teton, and Yellowstone National Parks.

+I am exceptionally exctied to keep growing and learning this semester!
+Please reach out to me if you have any advice, project ideas, or other fun facts about coding, computers, and other computer engineering topics!